 Winning With PPR Running Backs

 The first phase is getting yourself ready to draft a team.
 Everyone knows who the top players in the league are and they will be drafted early.
 What separates the teams is the ability to discern which players will perform above or below expectations.
 This includes those elite players that were just mentioned; every year there are several first round busts that most people did not see coming.
-I will not go incredibly in depth with the preparation phase as the previous article, “How To Draft Your Fantasy Football Team” covered this.
-Go back and read through that one as there are loads of good tips and links to resources.
 Just be sure that during your preparation you are taking into account the PPR aspect as there are some unexpected players whose value will be much higher than in a standard scoring league.

 Winning With PPR Wide Receivers

 Consistency is key to winning your PPR fantasy football league.
 High volume PPR wide receivers can ensure you win your league, but you'll need one in each of your WR slots.
-You can't draft WR with your first three picks, and nor should you.
 Just know where the value is by looking at the players current ADP.
 Here are some wide receivers I really like in PPR leagues that are going after the third round.

 Draft Execution Is Key to Winning Your PPR Fantasy Football